drewm27/speakerrankings/small-medium-size.md

         - <https://www.patreon.com/posts/soundcore-motion-93321960>
         - <https://www.patreon.com/posts/soundcore-motion-94933573>
 3. [Soundcore Motion+](http://soundcore.sjv.io/k0EVK0) ([or on Amazon](https://www.amazon.com/Anker-Soundcore-Bluetooth-Customizable-Waterproof/dp/B07P39MLKH/ref=sr_1_3?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=69752640fc8844e1034f29371a3bd3c4&camp=1789&creative=9325)): $80 after $20 coupon
     - Positives: The previous best sounding in class, still a great speaker with separate tweeters, more bass at full volume and better off-axis treble frequency response than the Uboom L. Just mediocre with the default EQ, I highly recommend using [this EQ setting](https://www.tumblr.com/techaudiophoto/706620138302144512/motion-hi-fi-eq) from [kai7895](https://www.reddit.com/user/kai7895) to get it more neutral.
-To achieve the absolute best sound you’ll need the Wavelet app (Android only) and set the provided Wavelet EQ in there too.
+To achieve the absolute best sound you'll need the Wavelet app (Android only) and set the provided Wavelet EQ in there too.
 Turn off the wavelet EQ for outdoor use.
-An alternative is [Oluv’s EQ](https://www.youtube.com/post/UgwSd6XBIv7UQK__LYN4AaABCQ) which only needs the Soundcore app EQ.
+An alternative is [Oluv's EQ](https://www.youtube.com/post/UgwSd6XBIv7UQK__LYN4AaABCQ) which only needs the Soundcore app EQ.
 Note these EQs only really sound perfect at a medium volume level.
     - Negatives: Not quite as neutral or detailed as the Uboom L. Without the above EQ, this speaker will rank around #25 in the rankings.
     - Max Volume: 104db
     - Bass Extension: 54hz